anne-urai/lab_wiki/docs/practical/templates/MeetingTemplate.md

 ### Action points
 Can be with or without estimated (self-imposed) deadlines or ETA.
 Separate by priority.
 Clarify: idea or request?
+- When are we meeting next?
 - ...

-_Ideally, we'll both take notes during our meeting.
-Please send them to me (as a reply to your original email) afterwards, so we're on the same page - and to fight any forgetfulness on my part!_
+_Please take notes during our meeting, and send them to me afterwards, so we're on the same page - and to fight any forgetfulness on my part!_

 ---